Tsugumi Aritomo: Biography

-In 2021, Aritomo was cast in a television commercial for the Nintendo Switch video game console which was broadcast across Japan.
+In 2021, she was cast in a television commercial for the Nintendo Switch video game console, which was broadcast across Japan.
 She appeared singing and dancing while playing the games Karaoke Joysound for Nintendo Switch and Just Dance 2021 on the console.

 Continuing her entertainment activities under the stage name Gumi, she released her first album with @onefive, titled 1518, on February 2, 2022.
-Aritomo co-choreographed "Underground" and the outro of "Lalala Lucky", and co-wrote the title track "1518".
+Aritomo co-choreographed the songs "1518", "Underground", "Just for You", and "Lalala Lucky", and co-wrote the lyrics for "1518".

-On March 18, 2022, she was cast as a character named Mirai in a promotional video for satellite broadcasting by the Association for Promotion of Advanced Broadcasting Services (A-PAB).
+On March 18, 2022, she appeared as a character named Mirai in a promotional video for satellite broadcasting by the Association for Promotion of Advanced Broadcasting Services (A-PAB).

-In October 2022, Aritomo was cast in the television drama adaptation of the manga If My Favorite Pop Idol Made It to the Budokan, I Would Die as Yūka Teramoto, a member of the fictional idol group ChamJam.
+In October 2022, Aritomo appeared in the television drama adaptation of the manga If My Favorite Pop Idol Made It to the Budokan, I Would Die as Yūka Teramoto, a member of the fictional idol group ChamJam.
 The drama was broadcast for ten episodes on ABC TV and TV Asahi until December 2022.
 She reprised her role in the film adaptation of the manga, which was released on May 12, 2023.
 Both adaptations also cast the other members of her girl group @onefive and featured the group's music as their theme songs.
 Aritomo's vocals as ChamJam were included on the album I Live For You (きみのために生きてる, Kimi no Tame ni Ikiteru), released by Pony Canyon on May 10, 2023.

-In November 2023, Aritomo began modeling for Amazon Fashion Japan, as @onefive had been selected to be its Generation Z Leader.
+In November 2023, she began modeling for Amazon Fashion Japan, as @onefive had been selected to be its Generation Z Leader.

 Aritomo released her second album with @onefive, titled Classy Crush, on April 17, 2024.

 On March 26, 2025, she was credited with co-writing the song "Hanamichi", which was released as part of @onefive's first EP, More Than Kawaii.
 Aritomo felt that her thoughts were well-represented in the EP.

+She appeared as a guest on the current affairs program Tamura Atsushi no Kikitai! on April 4 and May 16, 2026, broadcast on Tokyo MX.

 Personal life

 Aritomo has a younger brother.
 She studied management at university, with Korean and English as foreign languages.
 Her favorite music genres include R&B and hip-hop.
 Among the artists that she admires are Red Velvet and Perfume.
+Her role model is Fujiko Mine.
+She uses the phrase "datsuryoku-kei onē-san" (脱力系お姉さん) to describe her character.